 Here are some of the best examples of software as a service.

 Apart from IaaS, PaaS, and SaaS, many cloud terminologies evolved.

 However, Infrastructure, platform, and software remain the base of any cloud computing service.

-Also, huge development happened over public and private cloud platforms that come with well-equipped automation, high availability and several managed services that make end-users life easy.
+Also, huge developments happened over public and private cloud platforms that come with well-equipped automation, high availability, and several managed services that make end-users’ life easy.